rsharma5128/student/navigation/about.md

 **Extracurricular**

--1 year of CyberPatriot 🛡️
+🛡️ 1 year of CyberPatriot

--Traditional Indian vocal music 🎵
+🎵 Traditional Indian vocal music since I was 5 years old

--Previously played tennis 🎾
+🎾 Used to play tennis

--Started Cross Country this year 🏃
+🏃 Started Cross Country this year

--Currently in Lacrosse pre-season 🥍
+🥍 Currently in Lacrosse pre-season

-### Culture, Family, and Fun
+### Background

-Everything for me, as for many others, revolves around family and faith.
+My family is my main inspiration, and they are the reason I am still here today and in this CS class!

-- My family is South Indian, with my mother being from Tamil Nadu and my father being from Karnataka
+👩🏻 1 older sister in college

-- My family is more on my dad's side, with there being a good bit of people centralized in India
+🇮🇳 Both parents from India, more specifically southern region, with my dad being from Karnataka and my mom being from Tamil Nadu

-- The gallery has some goofy photos of me, my sister and friends
+👨‍👩‍👦 My cousins are more on my dad's side, and a lot of them live in India, but 2 of them live in the US and one of them lives in the UK

 <comment>
 Gallery of Pics...